rmetzler/bliki/wiki/ethics/lg-smart-tv.md

 that of the web browser itself: they get to watch the customer's habits no matter what they choose to watch.

-There is a material difference between advertising targeted by time slot and by the content distributors (television networks) on their own belahf, which has been part of television nearly from its inception, and the kind of personally-invasive and cross-channel targeted advertising LG is engaging in.
+There is a material difference between advertising targeted by time slot and by the content distributors (television networks) on their own behalf, which has been part of television nearly from its inception, and the kind of personally-invasive and cross-channel targeted advertising LG is engaging in.
 LG's ability to correlate viewing habits across every channel and across